sevenns/frontend-starter-kit/README.md

 First, you need to install node modules:

-    npm install
+    npm i

 Now do the same thing with bower:

-    bower install
+    bower i

 # Use

 You need to open project directory in your terminal and:

-enter for help message
+enter for start main function

     gulp

-enter for start main function

-    gulp start

-enter for image minification from ./src/img to ./dist/img
+enter for craft icons

-    gulp img-minify
+    gulp svg-sprite

 # SVG Sprites

-All svg icons need to move in ./src/img/icons
+All svg icons need to move in ./src/icons

 How to add icon in pug file
 ```pug